Venue Marketing Strategies in 2026: 10 Proven Ways to Get More Bookings

 Here are some ways to build these important partnerships:

-- Offer referral rewards: Gift cards or discounts encourage repeat referrals.
+- Offer referral incentives: Give commissions or discounts to partners who bring bookings.
+This encourages repeat referrals.

 10. Track leads and bookings to improve your strategy